 Hawkeye Systems, Inc. (OTCQB:HWKE) was founded by former members of the US military who joined forces with a team of Hollywood film production veterans to create professional and military grade camera systems for military intelligence, surveillance and reconnaissance.
 Our customizable camera systems can be deployed in the field in a variety of ways, from various body worn configurations to mounting on manned and unmanned vehicles in the air, land and sea.

 With the addition of multi-award winning technology provider Radiant Images, soon to be a division of Hawkeye Systems, our founding team includes industry leading experts in precision imaging systems, optics, and holographic technologies.
-Our patent pending technologies provide cutting edge abilities and strategic positioning in the areas of volumetric, light field and holographic imaging that can be applied to a variety of industries.
+Our patented technologies provide cutting edge abilities and strategic positioning in the areas of volumetric, light field and holographic imaging that can be applied to a variety of industries.
 In addition to Military, Law Enforcement and Entertainment, we are working on expanding into other verticals, including Education, Quality Control in Manufacturing, Inspection and Authentication, and providing imaging data for Artificial Intelligence.

 View Hawkeye Systems, Inc. SEC Filings

 CEO & Director